x11x00x00x/XBLSDK/README.md

 # xblsdk — xb.live Homebrew SDK

+# Play the Test Game to see full feature set in action.
+Download in the release section --->>>

 A reusable **C / [nxdk](https://github.com/XboxDev/nxdk)** SDK for the original Xbox that lets homebrew games sign in to an **Insignia / xb.live** account via on-screen **QR code**, manage online sessions, and talk to the xb.live homebrew backend: